Upsolver/Documentation_Old/UpSQL/query-hierarchical-data.md

 # **Query Hierarchical Data**

-Upsolver allows creating queries on top of raw data which may be hierarchical.

-UpSQL enables to query such data with an easy to use syntax.
+UpSQL enables to query hierarchical data.
+See [UpSQL syntax reference](https://docs.upsolver.com/UpSQL/upsql-syntax-reference.html) for syntax definition under "Hierarchical data" section.

 For the following examples, we will assume that three events stream into the data source `Purchases` over time: